mrjelveh/mrjelveh/README.md

 ![Github View](https://komarev.com/ghpvc/?username=mrjelveh&style=flat-square)
 ## A Frontend Developer who's interested in [designing][behance]!!

-- 🔭 I just working on: ReasonML
+- 🔭 I just working on: frontend engineering
-- 🌱 I’m currently learning react deeply :)
+- 🌱 I’m currently learning programming deeply :)
-- 👯 I’m looking to collaborate with other react developers
+- 👯 I’m looking to collaborate with other developers who has vast knowledge in programming

 ### Connect with me: